gtalent/nostalgia/developer-handbook.md

 debug statements are intended to be quick and temporary insertions.
 Debug statements trigger compilation failures if OX_NODEBUG is enabled when CMake is run, as it is on Jenkins builds, so ```oxDebug``` statements should never be checked in.
-This makes oxDebug preferable to other from of logging, as temporary prints should never be checked in anyway.
+This makes oxDebug preferable to other forms of logging, as temporary prints should never be checked in anyway.

 ```oxError``` always prints.